MichalOpoka/ecfr/cfr/title-05-Administrative-Personnel/chapter-VI-Federal-Retirement-Thrift-Investment-Board/part-1690-Thrift-Savings-Plan/subpart-A-General/section-1690.1.md

 *Tax-deferred balance* means the sum of:

-(1) All contributions, rollovers, and transfers in a participant's traditional balance that would otherwise be includible in gross income if paid directly to the participant and earnings on those amounts; and
+(1) All contributions and rollovers in a participant's traditional balance that would otherwise be includible in gross income if paid directly to the participant and earnings on those amounts; and

 (2) Earnings on any tax-exempt contributions in the traditional balance.
 The tax-deferred balance does not include tax-exempt contributions.